Measures for a Multidimensional Multiverse: A model for a multi-dimensional multiverse

 In general, we can have $J$ copies of a $q$-form, with $e_i$ being the gauge coupling for each copy, and $n_i$ being the number of units of fundamental charge, in which case $Q$ in the above formula is replaced with

 Thus, for a given number $D$ of dimensions in the fundamental theory, we have three independent parameters that we can vary: the number of compact dimensions $q$, the charge $Q$, and the higher-dimensional cosmological constant $\Lambda_D$.
 These parameters determine the form of the effective potential $V(\phi)$.
+It was shown in \cite{Randall} that the nucleation of vacua in this theory through decompactification transitions is exponentially suppressed relative to the probability of nucleating vacua through compactification transitions, so we will consider only the latter in this work.

 The possible forms $V(\phi)$ were studied in \cite{Randall}, and it was found that we require $\Lambda_D \neq 0$ for the existence of solutions that allow for the dynamical nucleation of bubbles with compactified dimensions.
 The results are qualitatively similar when $\Lambda_D < 0$ compared to when $\Lambda_D > 0$, so we will only consider the case $\Lambda_D > 0$.
 For certain values of $Q$, the effective potential can have a local minimum and a local minimum, showing that there can be $p+2$-dimensional metastable vacua.
 The value of the potential at the local minimum can be positive, zero, or negative, so that the metastable vacua can be de Sitter, Minkowski, or Anti de Sitter.